RichBurman/Project_4/README.md

 - To make it easy for potential memebers to find a Trip and book seats easily.
 - To make it clear for members to create, edit and delete bookings.

-#### First Time Visior Goals
+#### First Time Visitor Goals

-- I want to find out what Manchester United Travel Company is and how I can take part.
+- I want to find out what Manchester United Supporters Travel Company is and how I can take part.
 - I want to be able to navigate the site easily to find information.
-- I want to be able to find their social links.
+- I want to be able to find their social media links.

 #### Returning and Frequent Visitor Goals